Dardan Vuthaj

-Dardan Vuthaj (born 30 September 1995) is an Albanian footballer who plays as a forward for Serie D club Chieti.
+Dardan Vuthaj (born 30 September 1995) is an Albanian footballer who plays as a forward for Italian Serie D club Ligorna.

 Club career

 Early career

 Vuthaj started his career as part of the Genoa youth academy.
 He was loaned out to Savona in the summer of 2012 in order to gain more experience, and he made his senior debut with the club in the Lega Pro Seconda Divisione on 11 November 2012 against Castiglione, coming on as a 75th-minute substitute for Ignazio Carta in a 2–1 loss.
 He made two appearances for the Savona first team during the 2012–13 campaign as they went on to finish second and earn promotion to the Lega Pro Prima Divisione.
 He also played for the club's youth team, scoring 9 goals in 12 games during his loan spell.
 He returned to the Genoa Primavera side where he spent the first half of the 2013–14 season before joining Serie D side Chiavari Calcio Caperana in January 2014, where he made 11 appearances and also scored his first senior career goal before leaving the club at the end of the season.
-Vuthaj joined another Serie D side AC Bra on 7 November 2014 as a free agent, making 7 appearances and scoring once during his short spell with the club.
+Vuthaj joined another Serie D side Bra on 7 November 2014 as a free agent, making 7 appearances and scoring once during his short spell with the club.
 He then left to join fellow Serie D side San Donato in December 2014.
 Vuthaj featured in 14 games and scored once for San Donato during the second half of the campaign before leaving the club at the end of the season.